Second half slide leads to Indee loss

 Up next

-The Mustangs will play at Central DeWitt on Friday at 6:30 p.m. in a WAMAC Conference game.
+The Mustangs played at Central DeWitt on Friday.
+They will host Clear Creek-Amana on Tuesday at 7:30 p.m.

 Scoring by quarter